asicsdigital/terraform-aws-consul-cluster/README.md

 #### Optional

+- `consul_image` - Image to use when deploying consul
+- `consul_memory_reservation` - The soft limit (in MiB) of memory to reserve for the container, (defaults 32)
 - `cluster_size`  - Consul cluster size.
 This must be greater the 3, defaults to 3
 - `datacenter_name` - Optional overide for datacenter nam
 - `enable_script_checks` - description = This controls whether health checks that execute scripts are enabled on this agent, and defaults to false
+- `definitions` - List of Consul Service and Health Check Definitions
+- `healthcheck_image` - Image to use when deploying health check agent, defaults to fitnesskeeper/consul-healthchecks:latest image
+- `healthcheck_memory_reservation` - The soft limit (in MiB) of memory to reserve for the container, defaults 32
 - `oauth2_proxy_htpasswd_file` - Path the htpasswd file defaults to /conf/htpasswd
 - `join_ec2_tag_key` - EC2 Tag Key which consul uses to search to generate a list of IP's to Join.
 Defaults to Name
 - `raft_multiplier" - An integer multiplier used by Consul servers to scale key Raft timing parameters https://www.consul.io/docs/guides/performance.html defaults to 5
 - `region` - AWS Region - defaults to us-east-1
+- `registrator_image` - Image to use when deploying registrator agent, defaults to the gliderlabs registrator:latest image
+- `registrator_memory_reservation` The soft limit (in MiB) of memory to reserve for the container, defaults 32
 - `oauth2_proxy_provider` - OAuth provider defaults to github
 - `oauth2_proxy_github_team` - list of teams that should have access defaults to empty list (allow all)
+- `service_minimum_healthy_percent` - The minimum healthy percent represents a lower limit on the number of your service's tasks that must remain in the RUNNING state during a deployment

 Usage
 -----